mojikalani/github-profile/README.md

 ## A little about me!

-- 💻 Currently practicing web development
+- 💻 Full Stack Web Developer
 - 👯 I’m looking to collaborate with other content creators
 - 📷 Photographer
 - 🎸 Musician